Kartik-Garg/url-shortener/README.md

    reset to 10 (30 mins by default)
 4. User can then use GET/ request and input the recieved URL and it should redirect (GET is not working right now, I tried debugging it, but could not find the cause)
 5. After the user triggers the POST API, the data gets stored in the redis data base, which can be viewed
 6. To view the data in the redis DB: if docker desktop is running, inside the main container, click the console cli option on db container , and run the following        commads:

-   For all keys : redis-cli KEYS \*
+   .For all keys : redis-cli KEYS \*
-   To view data of particular key: redis-cli GET <key>
+   .To view data of particular key: redis-cli GET <key>

    Here, the data is stored as the main URL against the custom url/id